coed-ethics/codeethics.github.io/index.md

 ## Who Are We?
 CoedEthics is a conference from the people behind CoedCode, the tech meetup for all ages, genders, races, levels of experience and (dis)abilities.
 Ethics in tech is a debate for everyone.

+## WHat Are We Going to Do on GitHub?
+Watch this space.
+We'll be using GitHub to start building, soliciting and listing resources for developers who want to know more about ethics in tech.